walles/batterylogger/README.md

 * Make sure the legend is visible at once during startup.
 Right now it pops into view a bit late, forcing a resize of the plot.

+* When starting the app, animate a zoom out from about 24h to max to hint users that zoom affects which in-graph labels are visible.